jeeohly/strava_display/README.md

 # Strava Display
-A tool to get all your Strava runs on a json file.
+A tool to get all your Strava runs on a json file.<br>
 **API link**: https://developers.strava.com/docs/reference/

 **Cadence over time**